 In accordance with the Governmental Accounting Standards Board, reporting entity's financial statements should include all component units over which that component unit (oversight unit) exercises oversight responsibility.
 Criteria used to determine a potential component unit include: is it legally separate, does it have separate corporate powers, who appoints the governing board, is there fiscal dependency, can the oversight unit impose its will, and is therefore a financial benefit/burden relationship.
-The Jamestown Parks and Recreation District has not identified any entities that should be included as component units of the District.
+The Jamestown Parks and Recreation Foundation Inc., (Foundation), a legal separate entity of the Jamestown Parks and Recreation District, meets the criteria and is included as a blended component unit.